 - Businesses can access government funding for commercial solar before it reduces by 10% December on 31st 2020.
 Confused about access to government and incentives?
 Don’t stress - We do the hard work for you to find out what you could save.

-- The increased Instant Asset Tax write off of $150,0000 (a 5x increase on the previous cap) provides businesses with the unique opportunity to invest in an asset that helps manage energy costs during times of uncertainty and for up to 25 years.
-It can be used for multiple assets but the system must be installed and used by 31 December 2020.
+- The 'uncapped' increased Instant Asset Tax write off provides businesses with the unique opportunity to invest in an asset that helps manage energy costs during times of uncertainty and for up to 25 years.
+It can be used for multiple assets but the system must be installed and used by 30 June 2022.
 Learn more about how you can make your system even more affordable.

 If you want to reap the benefit of our long sunny Australian summers, starting the ball rolling now is crucial.
 Larger commercial solar systems can take weeks and often months to receive grid connection approval.